-A Career and Academic Planning Experience for High-Ability Students in Grades 6-12 and Their Parents
+A Career and Academic Planning Experience for High-Ability Students in Grades 6-12 and Their Parents and Counselors

-FOF exposes high-ability learners to career opportunities related to the arts, humanities, mathematics, and sciences.
+Focusing on the Future (FOF) exposes high-ability learners to career opportunities related to the arts, humanities, mathematics, and sciences.
 The program also informs parents of considerations and guidelines for effective career and academic planning.

 About the Program

 The purpose of this program is twofold: